 Su Fullwood graduated in Classics and Archaeology.
 In a career spanning 30 years she has since worked for The Roman Baths in Bath, Bath Industrial Heritage Centre, Fishbourne Roman Palace, West Sussex Museums Council, Chichester Museum (as Principal Curator and Director) and West Dean College.
 More recently, work has included projects with The Novium Museum, Arundel Castle, The Museum of Bath at Work, Antiquarian Horological Society in London and Goodwood House.

 A clockmaker and conservator who trained for three years at West Dean College, graduating in 2019.
 Dale first trained in clock making and repair on the college’s foundation programme, before going on to complete an MA in their conservation, graduating with distinction and receiving the distinguished Trustee’s Award twice during his time at the college – once for his first-year new build project, and once for his conservation work on the unique falling globe clock belonging to the Society of Antiquaries in London.
-Dale is currently working towards accreditation with the Institute of Conservation (ICON).
+Dale was granted the status of Accredited Conservator – Restorer by The Institute of Conservation (ICON) in 2023.

 Following the amazing success of his first apprentice, Jacob Russell FBHI who qualified as the youngest watchmaker in Britain in 2016, Geoff Allnutt, J E Allnutt & Son Limited has recently taken on another young apprentice, Patrick Woodward.